Antoine Lepage (Pagé dit St-Antoine) by Julie LePage

 Antoine is a settler without any apparent occupation.
 He clears his land of 2 X 60 arpents located on the banks of the St. Lawrence, at the height of what is today Ile Sainte-Hélène.

 In an act dated April 1707, the notary Antoine Adhémar (1668 - 1714) mentions that the ancestor Page (or Page) says Saint-Antoine is "strong as an ox".
 He died by the age of 87 years!

 Antoine and Madeleine see three of their children become "travelers".
-The notary

-    François Lepailleur composes the summaries of acts involving Pierre and Joseph

-    Page said Saint-Antoine:
+The notary François Lepailleur composes the summaries of acts involving Pierre and Joseph Page said Saint-Antoine:

-    "Commitment of Joseph Page said St-Antoine de Longueuil, traveler, to Pierre

-    Papin said Baronnet and Co., to make the trip to the post of Fort Pontchartrain

-    of Detroit, help to mount a canoe loaded with goods, and to go down again in the

-    present year, loaded with furs (11 May 1738) ".
+"Commitment of Joseph Page said St-Antoine de Longueuil, a traveler, to Pierre Papin dit Baronnet and Co., to make the trip to the Fort Pontchartrain station of the Detroit, help to get a canoe laden with goods, and to go down again in the present year, loaded with furs (11 May 1738) ".

-    We also find 3 deeds where the brothers François, Joseph and Pierre are each

-    granted a land of 3 X 23 arpents holding on the Chambly road in Longueuil, by

-    the Baron de Longueuil, Charles Lemoyne.
+We also find 3 deeds where the brothers François, Joseph and Pierre are each granted a land of 3 X 23 arpents holding on the Chambly road in Longueuil, by the Baron de Longueuil, Charles Lemoyne.
 (Notary Jean-Baptiste Jauvrin, 1735).